Methods of Assessment

 When will I be assessed?

-Your Trainers will be assessing you throughout the course.
+Your trainers will be assessing you throughout the course.
 We use the assessments as part of our check that you are understanding all of the key concepts, skills and knowledge.
 You will be asked to do a number of practical and written assessments.
-These are outlined in your eLearning and your Learning Schedule.
-All of the assessment tasks are designed to test your competence and understanding of the full range of skills and knowledge covered by all the units that make up 10721NAT Certificate IV in Pilates Matwork and Reformer.
+These are outlined in your eLearning and learning schedule.
+All of the assessment tasks are designed to test your competence and understanding of the full range of skills and knowledge covered by all the units that make up Breathe Certification in Pilates.

 How will the assessments be marked?